-The award is open to professional film artists at all stages in their professional careers.
+The award is open to professional artists working in all genres and at all stages in their professional careers.
 To be eligible to apply, applicants must:

-- Be professional practising film artists.
-Although they might not earn income continuously or exclusively from their arts practice, applicants must identify themselves and be recognised by their peers as professional practising artists. - Be resident in the Republic of Ireland.
+- Be resident in the Republic of Ireland.
 However, we may accept applications from outside the Republic of Ireland.
 In this case, you must detail in your application form how your proposal would benefit the arts in the Republic of Ireland.
-We would need to be satisfied with your explanation.
+We would need to be satisfied with your explanation. - Be professional practising artists.
+Although they might not earn income continuously or exclusively from their arts practice, applicants must identify themselves, and be recognised by their peers, as professional practising artists.